philippinedeveloper/philippinedeveloper/README.md

 Batch

 Achievements:
-1. Created Tall, Creator, Delivery & Digest for Rush/Fast Compilers ONLY.
-2. Created Rapu - Additional functions to DynamicComponents that includes tools for components, copying, dragging & dropping, listeners, getting parent & children, & getting list of components (could be done with my extension CZ).
+1. Created Rapu - Additional functions to DynamicComponents that includes tools for components, copying, dragging & dropping, listeners, getting parent & children, & getting list of components (could be done with my extension CZ).
+2. Created Warlock - A modified extension builder for all
+3. Created JarOptimizer - Optimizes jars using Proguard!